grork/MusicHall/DESIGN-NOTES.md

 to manual value transfer on the dependency property change, and in `OnApplyTemplate` to handle template lifecycle woes.

 Additional Wrinkle: Can't bind a int into a `TextBlock::Text` (it's a string) so created a `ReleaseYearAsString` property to project a converted string.
 Could have done it with a converter, but decided to be a little dirty for simplicity reasons.

+### Album Control Focus / Hover
+Keyboard Focus, and Hover state are important.
+But they are tied to two logically different things -- behaviour & layout.
+To enable the behaviour, you have to wire up event handling, handle some state changes, and what not.
+But you don't want that to be intertwined with the visuals.

+XAML makes this easier with the `VisualStateManager`.
+In our usage here, we can push the state management/logic for handling focus into the control code, and then leverage the template to do the heavy lifting of the visuals.

+Within infinite time, I would have liked to create some of the hover state UI on demand through some abstractions of the actual XAML control that would handle the hover state.
+This would allow lower memory/performance by not having the 'idle' elements sitting in the visual tree.

+The need to handle some of this here, was a by product of using `ItemsRepeater`, rather than a "Kitchen Sink" control such as a `ListView`.

+## Element Recycling
+The XAML `ItemsRepeater` control is a light weight, yet capable control for repeating elements.
+It brings with it little behaviour, and allows customized layouts if you need the power of non-uniform layouts.

+It's biggest advantage is *out of the box* it comes with UI Virtualization inside any `ScrollViewer`.
+You can see this at play with the 1000 album-view that is very light on it's RAM usage.
+It does some with a trade off -- mandatory managment of recycling of any used control.

+Here, this means that the image & failed states need to be correctly reset when an element is recycled.
+You can see this in `AlbumsPage` and `AlbumControl`.
+See `ElementClearing` in `AlbumsPage`.

 ## Sample Data
 In the interests of focusing on the UI, rather than data, there is simple async data generation on navigating to the albums page, creating some random information that can be used in the albums control.
 This includes using loremflickr.com for the images.
 Sometimes images are not set to give an example of the no-image case.
 Of note the 'lock' in the URL is used to help keep a stable image, rather than having to reload everytime.
 These are licensed under Creative Commons licenses.